hoomano/mojodex/backend/README.md

 ```

 #### Reception of User Messages
-- For web application, user messages in chat are received through socketio `user_message` event.
+- For the web application, user messages in chat are received through socketio `user_message` event.
 ```python
 @server_socket.on('user_message')
 def handle_message(data):